 - Cognitive Picture Rehearsal

-Picture rehearsal can be used to pre-teach new skills in a quiet, calm environment.
-It can also be used to teach socially accepted behaviors and calm down techniques.
+Social scripts help pre-teach new skills in a quiet, calm environment.
+They primarily teach socially acceptable behaviors and calm down techniques.
+H

-- Identify something that is currently challenging for your child.
-It could be anything from
+- Identify something that is challenging for your child.

-- Decide what you want to teach your child to do in these situations.
+- What do you want to teach your child to do?

-There are lots of ways you can do this and you don’t need to be artistic in order to create valuable scripts for your child.
-You can draw stick people, you can take your own photos with your phone, you can find pictures online, etc.
+Following the format outlined below, create the visual.
+You don’t need to be an artist to create quality visuals for your child.
+You can draw stick people, take photographs with your phone, find pictures online, etc.

-Regardless of the type you’re creating, any picture rehearsal you create for your child should be:
+Regardless of the type of social script you’re creating, any script you create for your child should be:

-Individualized – They should be written from your child’s perspective and individualized for them and their specific situation.
+- Individualized – Write your script from your child’s perspective and keep it pertinent to their current situation.